cosmichackerx/cosmic-kotlin-bilingual-reference/README.md

 - **Extension Function = "add-on skill"**
   > _"Jaise aik aadmi ko nayi skill sikhana bina uski asal shakl badle."_
   Like teaching someone a new skill without changing who they are.
+  > "Main ke andar likho to mehmaan hai, bahar likho to makaan hai!"
+  If you define it inside main(), it's like a guest — temporary and limited.
+Define it outside, and it's like a house — permanent and accessible from anywhere.

 - **`this` = "current object pointer"**
   > _"Jaise 'main khud' — jab koi banda apne baare mein baat karta hai."_